steppenwolf7/Dungeons-Dragons-character-sheet-flask/README.md

 # DnD-character-sheet-app
-Simplified Dungeons &amp; Dragons character sheet with dice roller, made in flask for learning purposes.
+Simplified Dungeons &amp; Dragons character sheet with dice roller.
+Made in flask for learning purposes.

 First you need to register